 You can also choose to take live probiotics in the form of supplements, but this is not a substitute for probiotic-rich food.
 Be intentional about how you feed your gut bacteria and feel good about adding an extra helping of sauerkraut and pickles at your next meal.

-Infection Fighting Steps to Take Today
+Infection-Fighting Steps to Take Today

 When it comes to fueling your body with immunity-boosting foods, there is a lot in your control.
 Consider having a plant-based dinner theme night where you load up on your vegetables and fruit.
-Powerful anti-inflammatory foods include garlic, ginger, onions, lemons, and turmeric, so think about adding those in your daily cooking.
+Powerful anti-inflammatory foods include garlic, ginger, onions, lemons, and turmeric, so think about adding those to your daily cooking.